BenAgro314/JackalTourGuide/README.md

 - model\_params.yaml
 - animation\_params.yaml

-##### Room Params
+##### Room Parameters

 Room parameters are specified in room\_params\_V2.yaml.
 The name of any room to be included in the simulation must be included in the list `room_names`.
-Each room name has a corrisponding entry in the form (note that angled braces are meant to be filed in with a name):
+Each room name has a corresponding entry in the form (note that angled braces are meant to be filed in with a name):

 ```yaml
 <room_name>: